Council of Capharthutha: Maphrian

 The word Maphrian is an analogue of the Greek καθολικός (katholikos), meaning 'concerning the whole', 'universal' or 'general'.
 It was a title that existed in the Roman Empire where a government representative who was in charge of a large area was called a catholicos.
 The churches later started to use this term for their chief bishops.

 Maphriyono ('Maphrian') is derived from the Syriac word afri, 'to make fruitful', or 'one who gives fecundity'.
-This title be used exclusively for the head of the Syriac Orthodox Church in the East.
-From the mid 13th century onwards, a few occupants of the Maphrianate were also titled catholicos, but the title never came into extensive usage.
+This title came to be used for the head of the Syriac Orthodox Church in the East from the eleventh-century onwards, who was previously often styled as the 'Metropolitan of Tikrit and the whole Orient' or 'Catholicos'.

 According to one of the most famous Maphriyans, Mar Gregorios Bar Ebraya (Bar Hebraeus), the Apostle Thomas was the first in the Apostolic succession of the East.
 Bar Ebraya did not believe that the Eastern Church was an integral part of the Antiochian Church, due to the historical context of the time in which he lived.
 He did, however, vigorously defend his rights, as dictated by the church canons.